kanokarob/Biome-Strongholds-Smithed/README.md

 - When you enter a room with this puzzle, a Sapling will appear emitting sparkling particles
 - When the Sapling is right clicked, it will move to another part of the room
 - Once found four times, the Sapling will despawn and a Treasure loot Chest will spawn somewhere in the room

+**Puzzle Chest**
+- Generates in Savanna Strongholds
+- Starts locked
+- When you get near, an item will appear above the Chest, representing the key needed to open it
+- Does not contain loot until opened with the key item.
+If broken, the puzzle and its loot are lost

 </details>